in2code-de/femanager/Documentation/Installation/Index.rst

       :Field:
          typoscript main template storage
       :Description:
          You need to specify the pid, where your main typoscript settings (frontend) is stored.
-Usually you will take the root page of your installation.
+You should take a page, where a plugin (regristration / invitation) is available..
 This is needed to perform actions like confirm users via Backend or resend confirmation mails.
 If you have a multidomain system, you can overwrite config in your typoScript Tempplate for each domain.
 If this setting is not applied by the root typoscript template, try to define your setting in a ext_typoscript_setup.txt in your template / sitepackage extension.
       :Default: